 For more than a decade, nearly every effort to protect courts from the influence of money and partisan politics has faced a vigorous litigation assault.
 Opponents of court reform have targeted ethical rules aimed at promoting the integrity and independence of the judiciary; public financing for judicial elections; and the use of nonpartisan merit commissions to screen judicial nominees.

 The Fair Courts Litigation Task Force comprises a number of groups working to ensure a fair and impartial judiciary.
 This site tracks current litigation impacting fair courts, and collects resources regarding previous litigation relevant to fair courts.

-Current Cases of Interest
+Current and Recent Cases of Interest

 Common Cause Indiana v.
-Indiana Secretary of State - Indiana law provides that the Democratic and Republican parties each nominates exactly half the number of Superior Court judges placed on the general election ballot.
+Indiana Secretary of State - Indiana law provides that the Democratic and Republican parties each nominate exactly half the number of Superior Court judges placed on the general election ballot.
 This challenge by Common Cause Indiana charges that this election scheme unconstitutionally deprives general election voters of their First Amendment right to cast a meaningful vote.
 In September 2013, the U.S. District Court for the Southern District of Indiana denied defendants' motion to dismiss the lawsuit.